nodejs/node/CONTRIBUTING.md

 dismissed if requests for greater clarification go unanswered within a reasonable period of time.

-If you do not believe that the pull request should land at all, use `Changes requested` to indicate that you are considering some of your comments to block the PR from landing.
-When doing so, explain *why* you believe the pull request should not land along with an explanation of what may be an acceptable alternative course, if any.
+If you do not believe that the Pull Request should land at all, use `Changes requested` to indicate that you are considering some of your comments to block the PR from landing.
+When doing so, explain *why* you believe the Pull Request should not land along with an explanation of what may be an acceptable alternative course, if any.

 #### Accept that there are different opinions about what belongs in Node.js